1. Who can use the Alameda County Law Library?

 10. I had a library card many years ago.
 Is it still valid?

-You can visit the Library at 125 12th St, Oakland, CA 94607 or call the Circulation Desk at (510) 272-6491.
-A Library Assistant will check the library’s records to determine if you are still registered.
+You can visit the Library at 125 12th St, Oakland, CA 94607 or call the Circulation Desk at (510) 208-4832.
+A staff member will check the library’s records to determine if you are still registered.

 11. I lost or cannot find my library card.
 Can I get a replacement?